CandleLibrary/DOM/README.md

 ## Notes

-CandleFW HTML makes use of a none standard attribute to provide asynchronous HTML building.
+CandleLibrary HTML makes use of a none standard attribute to provide asynchronous HTML building.
 The `url` attribute can be used to fetch arbitrary data and insert that into the inner HTML of the element that has the attribute.

 e.g.
 ```html